-St Vincent's Counselling Service
+St Vincent’s Leeds Counselling Service

 St Vincent’s Leeds Counselling Service provides structured, short-term counselling support for adults experiencing mild to moderate mental health or emotional wellbeing difficulties.